 Wildcards are a useful technique when working with strings in SQL.
 Learn all about them and see some examples in this article.

-What is a Wildcard?
+What is an SQL Wildcard?

-A wildcard is a character in SQL that is used to substitute for one or more characters in a string.
+An SQL wildcard is a character in SQL that is used to substitute for one or more characters in a string.

 If you don’t know the entire string you’re searching for, or searching for a partial match, the wildcard feature will be useful to you.